growingspaghetti/growingspaghetti.github.io/src/introduction.md

 26 April 2021

-I haven't ever had a **computer science** class.
-I'd say I'm behind those people graduated in the field for 48 months.
-I had to spend some time to understand what is the book shelf like to be for a CS student.
+I have never had a **computer science** class.
+I'd say I'm behind those people who graduated in the field for 48 months.
+I had to spend some time trying to understand what a CS student's bookshelf is like.

 Although it's said that nothing is given so freely as advice, with a wish that what I listed up here is useful not only for myself but also for people, here I'm writing this article that is meant to provide a comprehensive map.